jankeirse/oesnmp/README.md

 ### per table/index statistics
 I don't know how to handle this properly in our monitoring system for thousands of tables, so I haven't implemented it yet, but it should be easy for smaller databases.

-### Pacific Application server for OpenEdge
-This will not be added to OESNMP: Use JMX monitoring for PAS instead.

 ###
 ## Additional documentation
 There's a google document showing the various OID's here: https://goo.gl/Zi8qHx